My Beautiful Laundrette: Plot

 Offering Salim a chance to invest in his businesses as a much needed 'clean outlet' for his money, Omar decides to take over two laundrettes owned by a friend of Nasser.
 Salim drives Johnny and Omar to view one of the properties, and he expresses his dislike of the British non-working punks in Johnny's gang.
 He attempts to run them over and injures one of them.
 Tania drops by the laundrette and tells Johnny she is leaving, asking him to come along.
-He refuses, implicitly revealing the truth about himself and Omar and she departs wordlessly.
+He refuses, implying the truth about his relationship with Omar, and she departs wordlessly.
 Rachel falls ill with a skin rash apparently caused by a ritual curse from Nasser's wife, and decides it is best for all that she and Nasser part ways.

 After Salim arrives and enters the laundrette, the punks, who had been lying in wait, trash his car.
 When he runs out, he is ambushed and viciously attacked.
-Johnny decides to interrupt and defend him, despite their mutual dislike, and the punks turn their attention to him instead.
-As he refuses to fight back, they beat him savagely until Omar returns and intervenes, protecting Johnny as the punks smash the window of the laundrette and flee the scene.
+Johnny goes out to defend him, despite their mutual dislike, and the punks attack him in turn.
+He refuses to fight back, and they beat him savagely until Omar returns and intervenes.
+He protects Johnny as the punks smash the window of the laundrette and flee.

-Nasser visits Hussein, and the two discuss their respective failures, agreeing between them that only Omar's future matters now.
+Nasser visits Hussein, and the two fathers discuss their respective failures, agreeing between them that only Omar's future matters now.
 Nasser sees Tania at the train platform while she is running away, and he shouts to her but she disappears.
-Meanwhile, at the laundrette, Omar nurses Johnny, and the two bond.
+Meanwhile, at the laundrette, Omar cares for Johnny.
 The film ends with a scene of them shirtless and playfully splashing each other with water from a sink.

 Cast

 Production

-My Beautiful Laundrette was Frears' third feature film for the cinema.
-Originally shot in 16mm for Channel 4 on a low budget, it was met with such critical acclaim at the Edinburgh Film Festival that it was distributed to cinemas and eventually became an international success.
+My Beautiful Laundrette was Frears's third feature film for the cinema.
+Originally shot in 16mm for Channel 4 on a low budget, it was met with such critical acclaim at the Edinburgh Film Festival that it was distributed to cinemas.
+It eventually became an international success.
+The film was turned down by EMI Films under Verity Lambert.

-The role of Johnny was originally offered to Gary Oldman, who turned it down after telling Frears he had issues with the script and the dialogues.
+The role of Johnny was originally offered to Gary Oldman, who turned it down after telling Frears he had issues with the script and the dialogue.
 Oldman and Frears worked together two years later on Prick Up Your Ears.

-The film marked the first time Oliver Stapleton was in charge of cinematography in one of Frears' projects.
+The film marked the first time Oliver Stapleton was in charge of cinematography in one of Frears's projects.
 He later became one of the director's consistent collaborators.

 The film was made around Wandsworth, Battersea and Vauxhall, all districts of South London.
-The location of the building which housed the laundrette on Wilcox Road, Vauxhall was given a rainbow plaque in 2021.
+The location of the building which housed the laundrette on Wilcox Road, Vauxhall, was given a rainbow plaque in 2021.